peterjc/thapbi-pict/docs/examples/soil_nematodes/index.rst

 ============================

-Here we consider a mock community of over 20 soil nematodes (in triplicate), sequeced separately with four markers, with no template control blanks:
+Here we consider a mock community of over 20 soil nematodes (in triplicate), sequeced separately with four markers, with no-template PCR control blanks:

     Ahmed *et al.* (2019) Metabarcoding of soil nematodes: the importance of taxonomic coverage and availability of reference sequences in choosing